munna7776/react-blog-app/README.md

 # Firebase

-To embed firebase in your project , you can go to [https://firebase.google.com/docs/web/setup?authuser=0](firebase docs)
+To embed firebase in your project , you can go to [firebase docs](https://firebase.google.com)

 # React Toastify

-To embed React Toastify , Go to [https://www.npmjs.com/package/react-toastify](react-toastify) guide.
+To embed React Toastify , Go to [react-toastify](https://www.npmjs.com/package/react-toastify) guide.
 ## Available Scripts

 In the project directory, you can run: